Frequently Asked Questions regarding Stormwater

 Answer: All man-made storm drains and ditches, as well as natural streams, rivers and lakes in the program area are part of the stormwater system.
 The program is required to respond to pollution problems in all of the water bodies, therefore they are included in the County’s stormwater system.

-Question: How do I report pollution or imminent pollution for investigation?
+Question: How do I report water pollution?

 Question: Where do I go to dispose of household hazardous waste?